A non-commutative Reidemeister-Turaev torsion of homology cylinders: Two Reidemeister-Turaev torsions and

 \begin{proposition}[{\cite[Proposition~3(1)]{GoSa13}}] Let $\Gamma$ be a poly-torsion-free abelian group, and let $\rho\colon\Z\pi_1M\to Q(\Z\Gamma)$ be a homomorphism induced by a group homomorphism $\pi_1 M\to \Gamma$.
 If $P$ is a balanced presentation of $\pi_1M$, we have

 \end{proposition}

-In the proof, Goda and Sakasai showed that a square matrix with coefficients in $Q(\Z\Gamma)$ is invertible when its reduction to $\Z$-coefficients is invertible.
+Here we recall its proof to obtain a corresponding result in our situation.
+Goda and Sakasai showed that a square matrix with coefficients in $Q(\Z\Gamma)$ is invertible when its reduction to $\Z$-coefficients is invertible.
 The argument holds if we replace $Q(\Z\Gamma)$ and $\Z$ by a local ring $R$ and a skew field $\mathfrak{m}\backslash R$, respectively, as in the proof of Proposition~2.2.4 in \cite{Ros94}.
-Hence, we obtain the following. \begin{lemma} Let $R$ be a local ring with the maximal ideal $\mathfrak{m}$, and let $\rho\colon\Z\pi_1M\to R$ be a homomorphism satisfying $\rho(\pi_1M)\subset 1+\mathfrak{m}$.
-If $P$ is a balanced presentation of $\pi_1M$, we have

-\end{lemma} Moreover, there exists a balanced presentation such that the equality in Lemma~\ref{lem:goda-sakasai} holds as elements of $K_1(R)$. \begin{lemma} Let $R$ be a local ring with the maximal ideal $\mathfrak{m}$, and let $\rho\colon\Z\pi_1M\to R$ be a homomorphism satisfying $\rho(\pi_1M)\subset 1+\mathfrak{m}$.
-For any Euler structure $\xi$ of $M\in\C$, there exists a balanced presentation $P$ such that
+Moreover, in the proof of the equality in \cite[Proposition~3(1)]{GoSa13}, the case where a $3$-manifold $M$ is irreducible is easy to treat.
+In the case where $M$ is reducible, they need the fact that any homomorphism from a group whose abelianization is finite to a poly-torsion-free abelian group is trivial.
+We replace this argument by the fact that for a complete augmented algebra $R$ over $\Q$ (see \cite[Appendix~A.1]{Qui69} for the definition), any homomorphism from a perfect group to $R^\times$ is trivial.
+Note that the augmented ideal $I$ is the maximal ideal $\mathfrak{m}$ for such an $R$.
+Hence, we obtain the following.